 Excellent edge retention

-Its handle is carefully moulded to allow a comfortable grip, and easy manoeuvrability.
-Thanks to the excellent edge retention of stainless steel, it won’t need to be sharpened often either.
+Its handle is carefully molded to allow a comfortable grip and easy maneuverability.
+Thanks to the excellent edge retention, it won’t need to be sharpened often either.
 Designed and built with professionals in mind, the blade is up to the task of domestic and commercial use alike.

 Ideal for slicing everything from vegetables to bone